amooo-ooo/pep8plus/README.md

 pep8plus is an open-source online tool built for educational institutions to help students enforce and maintain Python programming standards.
 Powered by Ruff, Flake8 and Pylint, pep8plus is built on the principle of customisability, ease of use and user experience.

 > **Warning**
-> This project is still in its early stages.
+> Project is in beta.
 Hence, bugs and ironically, questionable programming practices may be present.

 ## Features